M3 Series Mac mini will be skipped over for new M4 Series

 Ports are important for musicians & content creators

-The 2 Thunderbolt 4/USB-C ports on the Mac mini M4 are a bit tight for musicians and creators, but can also be easily expanded with a hub if you need more.
-The 4 Thunderbolt 4/USB-C ports on the Mac mini M4 Pro are better for musicians and creators.
+The ports on the Mac mini M4 Series can be a bit tight for musicians and creators, but can also be easily expanded with a hub if you need more.
+The ports on the Mac mini M4 Pro are better for musicians and creators.
 Also an external monitor like the Apple Studio Display has 3 more USB-C ports in addition to the Thunderbolt 3 connection port.

-You will want to plug your interface directly into USB-C and find the 2 legacy USB-A ports good for USB hard drives, flash drives, cables to synths, cable to printer etc.
+You will want to plug your interface directly into USB-C. You will need a hub or cable conversion to use legacy USB-A hard drives, flash drives, cables to synths, cable to printer etc.

 Obviously wise future purchases will be solidly Thunderbolt or USB-C. The HDMI will be very useful for TV, and occasionally most musicians like to plug headphones directly into the system, though most of the time it’s either through an interface or Bluetooth.
 You can also buy the Apple USB-C VGA Multiport Adapter for an older existing monitor if you need it.
 This adapter also has a USB-C and a USB-A.